circleci/circleci-docs/jekyll/_cci2/env-vars.md

 To add global environment variables that may be shared across projects, use the Settings > Contexts page of the CircleCI application.
 See the [Contexts]( {{ site.baseurl }}/2.0/contexts/) documentation for instructions.

-## Setting Environment Variables
+## Setting Environment Variables in `.circleci/config.yml`

-**Warning**: Do **not** add keys or secrets to a public CircleCI project.
-Be careful that the output doesn't appear in build logs and that the variables are set using the CircleCI application and not in the `config.yml` file.
+It is also possible to set environment variables at the **job**, **container**, and **step** levels, in order of increasing specificity.

+**Warning**:
+Environment variables set within configuration are fully visible in build output.
+If you are adding secrets or sensitive data, set these at the [project level](#adding-project-level-environment-variables) instead.

 ### Setting an Environment Variable for a Step